BabylonJS/Documentation/content/landing_pages/toolsAndResourcesGUIEditorLandingPage.md

 <img src="/img/tools/guiEditor/generalPropertiesPanel.jpg" title="GUI Editor General Properties Panel"/>

 The Properties Panel controls different properties for controls and the editor.
 For example you can change your canvas size here as well as toggle between responsive and non-responsive mode.
 "Responsive" is typically desired for fullscreen GUI layouts that will be used in multiple screen sizes.
-In this mode mouse movement and sizes will be defaulted to "%" unless manually specified otherwise.
+In this mode mouse movement and sizes will default to "%" unless manually specified otherwise.

 ### Control Properties Panel